callieboskin/BENG183_FA2020_courseproject/Group17_BonnieHuang_MayaParish_JonathonSchorse/Group17_BonnieHuang_MayaParish_JonathonSchorse.md

 At this point, interacting RNA molecules should have a linker containing biotin connecting them together, while non-interacting RNAs should have no such linkers.

-Select for only RNA which has the linker using a streptavidin bead to bind to the biotin once again.
+Select for only RNA which has the linker using streptavidin beads to bind to the biotin once again.
 This gets rid of all the RNA which did not form interactions with other RNA.

 <div align="center"><img src="./Group17_images/mario_step7.png" /></div>

 **Step 8 - Reverse transcription and sequencing**

-Finally, use reverse transcription to convert our RNA into cDNA, which then allows us to sequence our sample.
+Finally, use reverse transcription to convert the RNA into cDNA, which then allows us to sequence our sample.

 <div align="center"><img src="./Group17_images/mario_step8.png" /></div>